Risk Information

 (Non-Executive)

-Director, Group Vice President Executive Officer and CFO
+Group Vice President Executive Officer and CFO

-Deputy to Group CEO, Head of Group Administration
+Deputy to Group CEO

-Head of Group Finance
+Head of Group Administration

-The above two individuals have been appointed to provide advice on the business of our corporate group.
+Mr. Masatoshi Kumagai and Mr. Masashi Yasuda, who serve as part-time directors, have been appointed to provide advice on the business of our corporate group.
 However, the management policies of GMO Internet Group may have an impact on our corporate group's business operations and financial performance.

 Ensuring Independence from GMO Internet Group, Inc.